The new COVID-19 guidance for apprenticeships: what we think

 Chris Baker, PGL Training Limited

-To see how OneFile can support you and your learners, book a demo with a member of the team.
+To see how OneFile can support you and your learners, download your complete guide to remote learning.

 This article includes research and opinion sourced by OneFile at the time of publication.
 Things may have changed since then,